Background pattern

 Pregnancy and breastfeeding

-• Stop taking betahistina and inform your doctor if you are pregnant, think you may be pregnant, or intend to become pregnant.
+• Stop taking betahistina and inform your doctor if you are pregnant, think you may be pregnant, or plan to become pregnant.

 • Do not breastfeed your child if you are taking betahistina unless your doctor advises you to do so.

-It is likely that betahistina will not affect your ability to drive or operate machinery.
-However, remember that the disease for which you are being treated with betahistina (Meniere's syndrome), may make you feel dizzy or sick, and this may affect your ability to drive or operate machinery.
+Betahistina is unlikely to affect your ability to drive or use machines.
+However, remember that the disease for which you are being treated with betahistina (Meniere's Syndrome) may make you feel dizzy or sick, and this may affect your ability to drive or use machines.

 Betahistina TecniGen contains mannitol

-It may produce a mild laxative effect because it contains mannitol
+It may have a mild laxative effect because it contains mannitol.

 • Swallow your tablet with water.